 Mouse anti Bovine interferon γ antibody, clone CC330

-recognizes bovine interferon gamma, a 143 amino acid ~20 kDa immunomodulatory cytokine secreted predominantly by T lymphocytes in response to infection by invading microorganisms.
+recognizes bovine interferon gamma, also known as immune interferon.
+Interferon γ is a 143 amino acid ~20 kDa immunomodulatory cytokine secreted predominantly by T lymphocytes in response to infection by invading microorganisms.
 Interferon γ enhances cytotoxic activities of many cell types including macrophages, NK cells and T lymphocytes (Weiss et al. 2002

 - Target Species

 - N.B.
 Antibody reactivity and working conditions may vary between species.

 - Product Form